Master your understanding of compression:

-From the two signals above, you’ll notice just how harsh audio compression can be if we over-use it.
+From the two signals above, you’ll notice just how harsh audio compression can be if you over-do it with your compressor plugin.
 It can cause a mix to sound boxy or lifeless if we don’t use it correctly.
 So, that’s why we also need to understand how much to use (& when), to make sure our mixes sound incredible.

 To give an analogy, compression is a bit like cooking: use too much spice and you’ve ruined your meal, but use enough and all the flavours combine together to make an incredibly tantalising, cohesive experience.